naman-unthinkable/webhook-test/README.md

 });

-Step 3:   Let’s add a controller, in order to make http requests to the server.
-▪	Declare the name of the controller, in our case we named it ‘empController’ and inject the dependencies that will be required to bring some action in our html pages.
-▪	The dependencies we used here are [$scope, $route, $routeParams, $http] . myApp.controller('empController',function($scope,$route,$routeParams,$http){
+Step 3:   Let’s add a controller, in order to make http requests to the server. o 	Declare the name of the controller, in our case we named it ‘empController’ and inject the dependencies that will be required to bring some action in our html pages. o 	The dependencies we used here are [$scope, $route, $routeParams, $http] . myApp.controller('empController',function($scope,$route,$routeParams,$http){

 Make a request to get all of the employees from server to list.